harsha-simhadri/big-ann-benchmarks/neurips23/latitude/_latitude-m4-metal-medium.md

 Notes:
 * Evaluations were run in late August 2024
+# All participating algorithms are shown, but only qualifying algorithms are ranked.
 * In the table, each track algorithm links to the build and run commmand used (and errors if any).
 * Pareto graphs for each track shown below.